01 of 07

 Turn the Cheese

-Once the underside is golden, using a spatula, turn the cheese to its next side.
+Once the underside is golden, use a spatula, and turn the cheese to its next side.
 Continue to cook until brown, turning the pieces of cheese until all four of the sides of each cheese stick are brown.Continue to 7 of 7 below.

 07 of 07